QueuQ/CGLB/README.md

  from CGLB.NCGL.visualize import shown_final_APAF
  shown_final_APAF("result_path")
  ```
- The outputs with standard deviation are in LaTex form for making it easy to be copied and pasted into a LaTex table.
+ The outputs with standard deviation are in LaTex form making it easy to copy and paste into a LaTex table.

  ## Benchmarks